thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 follow Hooke's Law in that they provide a nominally linear relationship between force and deflection.
 Howevever, in the real world there are limitations.

-When compression springs are compressed beyond roughly 80% of available deflection any lack of perfect uniformity in coil pitch will become a factor in the real (as opposed to theoretical) force-deflection relationship.
+When compression springs are compressed beyond roughly 80% of available deflection, geometric imperfections such as a lack uniformity in coil pitch, minor deviation from cylindric shape or failure of the ends to be precisely perpendicular to the coil axis become a factor in the real (as opposed to theoretical) force-deflection relationship.
-Coil to coil contact will produce an increase in spring rate that continues to increase with additional deflection until the solid condition is reached.
+Beyond the 80% point, coil to coil contact will produce an increase in spring rate that continues to increase with additional deflection until the solid condition is reached.
-Thus when operating beyond 80% of the available deflection expect forces to be somewhat higher (or deflections to be somewhat lower) than the linear behavior predicted by the equations.
+Thus, when operating beyond 80% of the available deflection expect forces to be somewhat higher (or deflections to be somewhat lower) than the linear behavior predicted by the equations.

  See also:
   - [Restrictions](/docs/About/Legal/Restrictions.html)